North Carolina Hardship Licenses and Limited Driving Privileges: How to Get on the Road Again After a DWI

 • A Letter From Your Employer With Your Hours

 You may also need a letter from your employer stating the hours that you work.
 This isn’t a letter that needs to discuss your job performance, but it does need to be on company letterhead.
 Make sure it includes your odd hours as well.
 For instance, you may work a swing shift one week, but different hours in subsequent weeks.
 You’ll want your employment letter to cover those hours so that you can petition for driving privileges during those times.
-The more hours you have in your letter gives the court a reason to approve more hours for your limited driving privilege.
-You can also get a “hardship license” if you are self-employed.
-You’ll want to ask your DWI lawyer about the documentation you’ll need in this case.
+The more hours you have in your letter gives the court a reason to approve more hours for your limited driving privileges.
+You can also get an “NC hardship license” if you are self-employed.
+You’ll want to ask your DWI Lawyer about the documentation you’ll need in this case.

 • Proof of Insurance

 The final document you’ll need is proof of insurance.
 This comes in a form called a DL-123.
 You can get this form from your insurance agent, and it shows that you have valid insurance.
-This form is absolutely required to petition for a limited driving privilege in NC.
+This form is absolutely required to petition for limited driving privileges in NC.
 Nothing else will satisfy the court, including a copy of your policy or even an insurance binder.
 It’s worth noting that the form is only valid for 30 days, so don’t get it until you’re about to go to trial.
-That way, it should be good for you to immediately use to petition for a limited driving privilege if it’s necessary for you to do so after your DWI trial.
+That way, it should be good for you to immediately petition for limited driving privileges if necessary after your DWI trial.
 Of course, if your case is continued, you’ll have to get another form.

 After your DWI trial, your lawyer will know whether you’re eligible for limited privileges.
 Prior to trial, he or she will inform you of what you need and when you need your documents.
 Submit these documents as soon as possible so that you can petition the court as quickly as possible.